hyurl/sfn/docs/v1/en-US/uploading.md

 <!-- title: Uploading; order: 12 -->
 ## Concept

-The `HttpController` provides a simple uploading method that let you upload files via a POST request.
+The [HttpController](/api/v1/HttpController) provides a simple uploading method that let you upload files via a POST request.

 ## Example

-Uploading a file is just easy as you doing other stuffs in an **SFN** application, you just need to configure some options, and the rest work will be handled by the framework automatically.

-In an HttpController, use the decorator `@upload` to set accept fields that may contain files.
+In an HttpController, use the decorator [@upload](/api/v1/decorators#upload) to set accept fields that may contain files.

 ```typescript
 import { HttpController, Request, route, upload } from "sfn";